cScarlson/cScarlson.github.io/vertices/README.md

 Verticies ships with the convenience of a store which implements _The Observer Pattern_ in order to attach and detach observers.
 The only place the interface deviates from the classical Observer Pattern is: instead of providing an `update` method on one's observer, it invokes `call`.
 This means that the developer call pass-in any object with a `call` method -- which includes a `Function`, as its `prototype` encapsulates a `call` method.

 #### `Reducer`
-Vertices currently does not shop with a reducer base-class, thought, this is expected to change _very_ soon.
+Vertices currently does not ship with a reducer base-class, though, this is expected to change _very_ soon.
 The `Reducer` class simply provides apparatus around action-routing in tandem with triggering `notify` on the `Store`.

 ## Patterns
 TBD